smartgeber Logo

 Understanding Steve Jobs' Departure from Apple

 Steve Jobs' departure had a profound impact on Apple.
 The company struggled with innovation and product development in the years following his exit.
-Without Jobs' visionary leadership, Apple faced challenges in maintaining its competitive edge.
+Without Jobs' visionary leadership, Apple faced challenges in maintaining its competitive edge in the tech industry.

 Reactions from Employees and Board Members